squarecattest/AutoTest/HW3/05/testcase.md

 (For each condition, small testcases are in the first half and large testcases are in the second half)
 ### 1-01 ~ 1-10
-No death, no joint attack, no no ranged attack, no failed attack
+No death, no joint attack, no ranged attack, no failed attack
 ### 1-11 ~ 1-20
 With deaths
 ### 1-21 ~ 1-30